MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

 Pseudolocalization is informally referred to as simply "pseudo" when you're working in the context of localization.

-Pseudolocalization is a strategy where you can verify that your product is localizable without actually localizing into a real language.
+With pseudo, you can verify that your product is localizable without actually localizing into a real language.
-Pseudo enables the discovery of many potential issues in localization, separately from any actual translation.
+Many potential issues in localization can be discovered independently from actual translation.
 The pseudo strategy can be applied in the earliest phases of development before translation begins.

 ## Pseudotranslation